 Everyone knows that life is just better with chocolate, am I right?!
 These Biscotti are by far my favorite as I am a self-proclaimed chocoholic, I could literally eat it at every meal if it didn’t go straight to my hips…

 This Chocolate Pistachio Biscotti from FOODAL is a luscious chocolate cookie loaded with salted pistachios creating a match made in cookie heaven for us to enjoy.
+If you prefer the flavor of hazelnut we’ve got you covered with an irresistible Nutella Biscotti!

 More Chocolate Biscotti Cookies to check out: